-- a.
-An additional payment of \$22,599,681 the first year and \$22,651,560 the second year from the Lottery Proceeds Fund shall be disbursed by the Department of Education to local school divisions for the purposes of providing early reading intervention services to students in grades kindergarten through 3 who demonstrate deficiencies based on their individual performance on diagnostic tests which have been approved by the Department of Education.
+a.
+An additional payment of \$28,874,557 the first year and \$28,952,264 the second year from the Lottery Proceeds Fund shall be disbursed by the Department of Education to local school divisions for the purposes of providing early reading intervention services to students in grades kindergarten through 3 who demonstrate deficiencies based on their individual performance on diagnostic tests which have been approved by the Department of Education.
 The Department of Education shall review the tests of any local school board which requests authority to use a test other than the state-provided test to ensure that such local test uses criteria for the early diagnosis of reading deficiencies which are similar to those criteria used in the state-provided test.
-The Department of Education shall make the state-provided diagnostic test used in this program available to local school divisions.
-School divisions shall report the results of the diagnostic tests to the Department of Education on an annual basis at a time to be determined by the Superintendent of Public Instruction. - b.
+The Department of Education shall make the state-provided diagnostic tests to the Department of Education on an annual basis at a time to be determined by the Superintendent of Public Instruction.

+b.
 These payments shall be based on the state's share of the cost of providing two and one-half hours of additional instruction each week for an estimated number of students in each school division at a student to teacher ratio of five to one.
 The estimated number of students in each school division in each year shall be determined by multiplying the projected number of students reported in each school division's fall membership in grades kindergarten, 1, 2, and 3 by the percent of students who are determined to need services based on diagnostic tests administered in the previous year in that school division and adjusted in the following manner:

-Year 1 Year 2
+Year 1 l Year 2

-Kindergarten 100% 100%
+Kindergarter n100% 100%

 Grade 1 100% 100%

 Grade 2 100% 100%

 Grade 3 100% 100%